-The health benefits of drinking moderate drink wine are immense.
-Make sure you drink in moderation do not turn these benefits into risk.
+The health benefits of moderately drinking wine are immense.
+Make sure you drink in moderation and do not turn these benefits into risk.
 A glass of wine is recommended for women and one to two for men.
-One of the antioxidants found in wine is resveratrol, which is what has the beneficial effect.
+One of the antioxidants found in wine is resveratrol, which is what has a beneficial effect.
 It is in the skin of the grape.
-The red wine has more benefits than the white wine because it has more of resveratrol.
+Red wine has more benefits than white wine because it has more resveratrol.
 These benefits apply only to moderate amounts of consumption.
 Some of them are:

 2. Reduces Type 2 Diabetes Risk

 Evidence: Moderate drinkers have a 30% lower risk than men who don’t drink to be infected with type 2 diabetes.
 Source: Survey of 369,862 people studied an average of 12 years each from the VU University Medical Center in Amsterdam, published in Diabetes Care, 2005.
 The wine may improve your insulin sensitivity, which is important since insulin resistance is the most important factor contributing to the risk of type 2 diabetes to improve insulin sensitivity will ensure that your insulin Body insulin is proper.

 Evidence: The possibility of stroke associated with blood clots is reduced by approximately 50% in people who consume moderate amounts of alcohol.
 Source: Columbia University study with 3176 people in eight years, published in Stroke, 2006.